International Brotherhood Of Electrical Workers

 How does International Brotherhood Of Electrical Workers spend its money?

 International Brotherhood Of Electrical Workers directs 90% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+This exceeds the 65% industry benchmark.

 Are donations to International Brotherhood Of Electrical Workers tax-deductible?